ditorelo/Ushahidi-Twitter/readme.txt

 UshahidiSocialMedia plugin

 == Installation ==
+1. Create a directory called "socialmedia-twitter" inside your /plugins/ directory
-1. Copy the entire /twitter/ directory into your /plugins/ directory.
+2. Copy the entire all files directory into your /plugins/socialmedia-twitter directory.
-2. Activate the plugin.
+3. Activate the plugin.